 • 1/3 cup chicken broth

-• 1/3 cup freshly & finely grated Parmesan cheese (Note 4), plus more for serving
+• 1/3 cup freshly finely grated Parmesan cheese see note 4, plus more for serving

 Instructions

-• ADD IN PASTA: Dump in the hot drained pasta and toss to emulsify and coat the pasta generously in sauce.
-It may seem thin at first, but the sauce should thicken nicely and coat the pasta.
-If it gets too thick, add in a splash of reserved pasta water.
-After about a minute of tossing, add in baby spinach and toss (with tongs) just to wilt.
-Taste and adjust seasonings, I typically add another 1/4 up to 1/2 teaspoon each salt and pepper.
-If desired, add in a splash (~1 tablespoon) red wine vinegar to balance flavors adding a nice touch of acidity.
+• Add the hot drained pasta to the sauce and toss to coat.
+If it thickens too much, add a splash of reserved pasta water.
+After a minute, add baby spinach and toss until wilted.
+Taste and adjust seasonings with 1/4 to 1/2 teaspoon each of salt and pepper.
+Optionally, add red wine vinegar for acidity.

-• ENJOY: Serve immediately!
+• Serve immediately!
 If desired, garnish plates with additional Parmesan cheese.

 Video